altunf/country-quiz/README.md

 I fulfilled user stories below:

-- User story: I can see a random quote
+- User story: I can see at least 2 types of questions: a city is the capital of.. or a flag belong to country..
+- User story: I can see select an answer
+- User story: I can see if my answer is correct or incorrect
-- User story: I generate a new random quote
+- User story: When I answer correctly, I can move on to the next question
-- User story: When I select quote author, I can see a list of quotes from them
+- User story: When I answer incorrectly, I can see my results and try again
-- User story: I can see quote genre under the author
+- User story: I can try again

 ## My Portfolio